FireflyMigration/firefly-doc/dev-docs/guide/03_An_introduction-to-.NET/Simple-data-types/index.md

 }

 ```

-The + operator when it uses on the string concatenate the two string into a single string.
+6. The **+ operator** when used on strings concatenates the two string into a single string.
+7. the **ToString()** method is used to convert the value to string.
-Every object in .net will have `ToString()` method that's transfer anything into a string.
+   Every object in .net has `ToString()` method that convert itself to string.

-4. Add a new entry in the menu named “Basic Types” in the applicationMdi.
+8. To call this class from the menu we will add a new entry in the ApplicationMDI menu
+   DbClick on the menu so Visual Studio generate the code that will be executed when clicking the menu entry
+   and call this class by calling its Run() method

 ```csharp
 private void basicTypesToolStripMenuItem_Click(object sender, EventArgs e)